FTAsr/quickscore/Modular/README.md

     x, y, testSet = load_data('../data/local/IES-2Exp2A_AVG.txt')
     test(ensemble, newClassifier,testSet).to_csv('../data/local/SICK-trained_Exp2A-test.csv')

  4) saving the classifier for future use: since traning the classifier takes some time, you should know how to save and load it for future use (this is very important in online application of the system).
-Always do a checksome after loading a classifier to make sure it has been read correctly from the disk
+Always do a checksome after loading a classifier to make sure it has been read correctly from the disk:

     fileName = '../pretrained/SICK-Classifier.h5'